Larmor precession in strongly correlated itinerant electron systems: Methods

 For a lattice model, Larmor precession in the presence of a Zeeman field occurs for the total magnetization $\vec{S}_T = \sum_a \vec{S}_a$, where $\vec{S}_a$ is the spin on site $a$ and the sum runs over the entire lattice.
 We consider a Hamiltonian $\hat{H} = \hat{H}_0 - B \hat{S}^z_T$, where $H_0$ is the $SU(2)$ symmetric Hamiltonian without the field, we have incorporated the $g$-factor into the definition of $B$, and $\hbar=1$.
 The Heisenberg equation of motion for the total magnetization $\langle \vec{S}_T \rangle$ is identical to that of a single magnetic moment

-giving the precession frequency $\omega_L=B$.
-Notably, the relation $\omega_L=B$ for the precession of the total magnetization is completely independent of the total number of electrons, the lattice structure and the Coulomb interaction between the electrons.
+giving the precession frequency $\omega_\text{L}=B$.
+Note that the relation $\omega_\text{L}=B$ for the precession of the total magnetization is completely independent of the total number of electrons, the lattice structure and the Coulomb interaction between the electrons.

-In the following, we study the dynamical, momentum-dependent susceptibility of many-electron systems on a lattice at finite temperature (i.e., in a statistical ensemble).
+In this work, we study many-electron systems on a lattice at finite temperature, i.e., in a statistical ensemble.
+For such a statistical ensemble, $\av{S^x}=0$ at any time by symmetry.
+The Larmor precession is visible in the periodicity of the time-dependent spin correlation function.
+Since the total spin $S_T$ precesses with the same frequency $\omega_\text{L}$ in all the members of the ensemble, the dynamical total spin-total spin correlation function has a single sharp, undamped mode at the frequency $\omega=\pm \omega_\text{L}=\pm B$.

+Since it relates to the total spin, the Larmor mode is visible at the momentum $\mathbf{q}=\mathbf{0}$ of the dynamical, momentum-dependent susceptibility.
 We use the general notation $\chi^{AB}(\omega,\mathbf{q})=\av{A B}_{\omega,\mathbf{q}}- \delta_{\omega}\delta_{\mathbf{q}}\av{A}\av{B}$ to denote susceptibilities corresponding to different observables $A$, $B$.
+We use both real frequencies $\omega$ and Matsubara frequencies $i\omega_m$, for the retarded and Matsubara correlation functions, respectively.
 In the main text, $A=B=S^x$ and the superscript is dropped for clarity.
-We also note that $\chi$ is sometimes defined with an overall minus sign e.g., Ref.~\cite{GiulianiVignale,Krien17}, which requires some care when comparing formulas with the literature.
+We also note that $\chi$ is sometimes defined with an overall minus sign e.g., Giuliani and Vignale~\cite{GiulianiVignale} or Krien et al.,~\cite{Krien17}, which requires some care when comparing formulas with the literature.

-For the statistical ensemble, $\av{S^x}=0$ by symmetry, and the Larmor precession of the total spin is visible in the periodicitiy of the time-dependent spin susceptibilities at $\mathbf{q}=0$:

-and, hence, in frequency space the corresponding dynamical susceptibilities $\chi(\omega, \mathbf{0})$ have a sharp and undamped mode at $\omega = \pm \omega_L= \pm B$.
-These are the only two poles of $\chi(\omega, \mathbf{0})$ in the complex $\omega$ plane, and the only remaining task is determining their residues, which will be done below.
-The final result is